For lectures, contact lectures(at)kamenetz.com

 You can find him on Twitter at Jewinthelotus

 Rodger Kamenetz is an award-winning poet, author and teacher.
-Of his ten books, his best known is The Jew in the Lotus, the story of rabbis making a holy pilgrimage through India to meet with the Dalai Lama.
+Of his eleven books, his best known is The Jew in the Lotus, the story of rabbis making a holy pilgrimage through India to meet with the Dalai Lama.
 His account of their historic dialogue became an international bestseller, prompting a reevaluation of Judaism in the light of Buddhist thought.
-Now in its 35th printing overall, The Jew in the Lotus is a staple of college religion courses.
+Now in its twentieth year of publication and its 35th printing overall, The Jew in the Lotus is a staple of college religion courses.
 The New York Times called it a "revered text."
 A PBS documentary followed, and a sequel, Stalking Elijah, won him the National Jewish Book Award for Jewish Thought.

-Kamenetz's five books of poetry include The Lowercase Jew.
+Kamenetz's six books of poetry include To Die Next To You and The Lowercase Jew.
 He has been called "the most formidable of the Jewish-American poets."
 His memoir, Terra Infirma was described as "one of the most beautiful books ever written about a mother and a son."

 When The History of Last Night's Dream appeared in 2007, Oprah Winfrey interviewed him on her "Soul Series" program, saying, "What's so exciting about this book is that it talks about how there's a whole other life that we are living when we sleep and that our dreams are there as offerings and gifts to us if we only recognize what the dreams are there to teach us."